-The Holey land management area consist of canals surrounding the area that support many species of game fish including largemouth bass, bluegill and other species of sunfish, as well as catfish and several species of exotic fishes.
-In addition, the canal system serves as refuge for smaller fish species during periods of severe drought.
-These forage fish are an important part of the prey base for many species of wading birds.
+The Holey land management area consists of canals surrounding the area that support many species of game fish, including largemouth bass, bluegill, and other species of sunfish and catfish and several species of exotic fishes.
+The canal system also serves as a refuge for smaller fish species during periods of severe drought.
+These forage fish are an essential part of the prey base for many species of wading birds.
 Reference the map below of Holey Land to locate boat ramp(s).
 Fishing license information.

 South Florida Water Management District – Great Blue Heron

-Levees are good places to view wildlife.
-You may encounter white-tailed deer, raccoons, common opossums, armadillos, river otter, bobcats, rabbits, and rats.
-Swallow-tailed kites, red-shouldered hawks, and many migratory birds are seen during the winter months.
+Levees are the right places to view wildlife.
+You may encounter white-tailed deer, raccoons, common opossums, armadillos, river otter, bobcats, rabbits, and rats—swallow-tailed kites, red-shouldered hawks, and many migratory birds during the winter months.
 Wood storks, ibises, great blue herons, snowy egrets, and cattle egrets are common.
 The endangered Florida panther may be an occasional visitor to the area.

 Wildlife Spotlight: Alligator

 Alligator – The American alligator is one of the most commonly seen wildlife species in Florida.
 Alligators and other crocodilians are the only living Archosauria, the ancient group that included dinosaurs.
 They have many features more similar to birds or mammals than to other reptiles.
 The snouts of alligators are broad and rounded, whereas those rarer crocodiles are longer and more pointed.